Cloudslab/HealthFog/README.md

 1. Update config.txt with IP addresses of all worker nodes (each in a new line) after the first line of 'Enable Master Disable Aneka'.
 2. If connected to cloud using VPN, add cloud IP addresses in cloud.txt (each in a new line).

-Now download the Android/fasthearttest.apk in an android device and enter master IP address to healthcare analysis.
+Now download the <i>Android/FastHeartTest.apkM/i> in an android device and enter master IP address to begin healthcare analysis!

 ## Developer